 It’s a genuinely exciting time for learning professionals across Australia, because the introduction of xAPI is now allowing organisations to unlock greater information about their learners’ behaviour, and then implement strategies to directly improve their unique performance.

-Stay tuned for our soon to be released xAPI eBook.
-It provides a deep understanding of what is happening in the local market in this space and how this technology is shaping the future of the learning environment .
+Our xAPI eBook provides a deep understanding of what is happening in the local market in this space and how this technology is shaping the future of the learning environment .

 Our award-winning team has built engaging content that leverages xAPI, and if you’d like to discover more, please talk to us today.